microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 ## What are we going to do in this step

 In this step we are going to setup the environment you will need for this training.

+> ---
+> If you used Git clone to get the Git repository and you are running on Windows
+> please make sure the you have autocrlf set.
+Please execute
+> `git config --global core.autocrlf input`.
+> ---

 You have 2 options to satisfy the prerequisites needed to complete this training.